danspaes/node-slim/README.md

-# react-slim
+# react-bootstrap
-Repository for the Docker image at danspaes/react-slim created at 2018-10-28.
+Repository for the Docker image at danspaes/react-bootstrap created at 2018-10-28.

-It creates a react application react\_js which will be listened on 3000.
+Node.js container with bootstrapJS and reactJS.

 To start the container in detached mode, lauch the command below:
-> docker run -d --name react danspaes/react-slim
+> docker run -d --name react danspaes/react-bootstrap